tpott/pub_musings/silentdisco2/README.md

 I was able to get the server setup to track parties.
 The build command is clearing the build/e_J14fbBluE.mp3 file.
 So I need to run `npm run build && cp src/e_J14fbBluE.mp3 build/ && node ../node_server_v1/server.js` to keep that file available.

 I learned that `node something.js --inspect` doesn't work, but `node --inspect something.js` does...
 My iteration command is now `npm run build && cp src/e_J14fbBluE.mp3 build/ && node --inspect ../node_server_v1/server.js`.
 I also forgot that vanilla node isn't actually typescript...

+I learned that e.preventDefault() and e.stopPropagation() don't actually prevent playing/pausing of <audio> elements.
+Calling play() or pause() _works_ from the UX perspective, but may actually be incrementing playback.

+`git upload-pack --advertise-refs .` is cool.
+TIL about [https://git-scm.com/docs/pack-protocol/2.2.3](https://git-scm.com/docs/pack-protocol/2.2.3) .
+I was also reading about `git http-backend`.
+I was having a hard time figuring out the correct env vars, and pipes...